PrivacyStreams/PrivacyStreams.github.io/items.md

 title: Available data types in PrivacyStreams
 ---

-# privacystreams-core 0.0.2 API - Items

-This document contains all types of personal data available in PrivacyStreams.
+This document contains all types of personal data available in PrivacyStreams v0.0.2.

 - [BaseAccessibilityEvent](#baseaccessibilityevent)
 - [BrowserSearch](#browsersearch)